 Guest have free roam of our backyard oasis including fire pit, patio, cabana, hammocks, swing, Boy Scout campsite, and outdoor kitchen.
+A park grill & picnic table were just installed at the main camp site.
 We have several level places to park on gravel, grass, and blacktop.

 No Smoking near house